brekope/brightwheel/README.md

 - All timestamps are in UTC.

 ## Future
-With more time, I would enhance:
+With more time, I would enhance the project by:

-- Incremental models – The full dataset is likely much larger, requiring incremental processing.
+Incremental Models – The full dataset is likely much larger, requiring incremental processing for efficiency.

-- Documentation – Complete YAML documentation for all models and columns, including source data.
+Documentation – Completing YAML documentation for all models and columns, including source data.

-- Company hours – Incorporate company hours from Source 2 into a separate dimension.
+Implementing SCDs – Since new data overwrites old data, it may be difficult to track how leads move through different statuses to conversion.
+Creating Slowly Changing Dimensions (SCDs) would help maintain this history.

+Expanding Testing – Adding more tests to ensure leads are not being dropped from one layer to the next.

+Improving Lead Matching – Currently, leads are joined across sources using only phone numbers.
+Given more time, I would incorporate matching by addresses and possibly company names.

+Cleaning Address Data – I started cleaning address and state data but realized it would take longer than the allotted time.
+For a production implementation, I would fully clean the addresses and integrate them into the matching process.

+Two hours is a limited timeframe for a project like this.
+A more in-depth exploratory analysis would be necessary to develop a logical model that fully meets business requirements.
+However, this serves as a starting point for tracking leads in Salesforce while incorporating external source data.